-- Was the objective/goal of the meeting accomplished? - Was the meeting completed promptly - Did the committee agree to move on projects/tasks - Are there items to be followed up on that need my commitment - Are there any items or materials I need to prepare for the next meeting
+- Was the objective/goal of the meeting accomplished - Was the meeting completed promptly - Did the committee agree to move on projects/tasks - Are there items to be followed up on that need my commitment - Are there any items or materials I need to prepare for the next meeting

-Communication system
+Communication System

-It is important to agree on a communication system to maintain a close, cohesive and active committee.
-Having a dependable system in place helps everyone conduct the committee's business reliably and on time.
-Technology allows for committees to share cellphone numbers to text or email one another privately any day or time of the week.
+Agreeing on a communication system to maintain a close, cohesive and active committee is important.
+A dependable system helps everyone conduct the committee's business reliably and on time.
+Technology allows committees to share cellphone numbers to text or email one another privately any day or time of the week.
 Avoid using the employer's communication system so that union communication remains private and protected.